What's the Matter with Boulder?

 Government is the only industry in the United States that self-regulates.
 The politicians write their own rules.
 Every other industry has government oversight and regulation.
 The Cartel has written and kept in place archaic rules designed to exclude competition.
 This extends down to local government.
 Many or most office holders are more interested in one party control than democracy and fair elections.

 Government needs independent oversight.
 Grassroots Democracy points in the direction of introducing democracy from the ground up.
 We can implement the concept of the local introduction of Climate Change policy to electoral change through the introduction of local Good Governance Boards.
-Write and ask your city council and county commissioners to form a Good Governance Board in your community.
+Good Governance Boards can independently measure EIU Democracy criteria at the state and local level.
+Write and ask your city council, county commissioners and state representatives to form a Good Governance Board in your community and state.
 It has been my experience they will resist oversight.
 Let people know the response you get on the Best Democracy FB page.

 Let's return to an enhanced version of STV as Prof. Lien imagined a century ago, adding districting to guarantee geographic diversity.
 Every Century or so Boulder should adapt council size to its 11X growth in population.
 STV more accurately reflects and represents different groups of voters.
 5% grain representation the same as New Zealand can be realized with a 2.33X increase from 9 to 21 seats.
 I've written this into a STV formula for size and districting that can be adapted for use across the United States and Canada.